-Can you spot the error that I’m singling in on here?
-It’s something missing in the corner hole weaving pattern?
-I’ll give you a hint, it has to do with the diagonals running from lower right to upper left.
+Can you spot the error that I’m focusing on here?
+It’s something missing in the corner hole weaving pattern.
+I’ll give you a hint, it has to do with the diagonals running from lower right to the upper left.

 By not putting the two diagonal strands in that corner hole, it throws off all the other strands that create the “Xs” on both the top and left side of the seat.
 Can you see that, too?